Here are some of our most frequently asked questions. Click the questions below to see more.

 How much do you charge?

 We keep it simple.
-It’s 15% of the payment that you are awarded.
+It’s 15% plus VAT of the payment that you are awarded (nb the net amount less tax and NI deductions etc at source).
 Our fees will only be payable once you have received payment from the National Insurance Fund.

 How long does the process take?